-o Directional signals.
+Directional signals.

-- o Identification lights and clearance lights.
+- Identification lights and clearance lights.

-- Stoplights and taillights.
+- · Stoplights and taillights.

 - Back-up lights and back-up alarm (option).

 To check the back-up lights and back-up alarm, you must flip the starter selector switch to REAR START position.
-(If the vehicle is running, do this quick enough so that the engine does not stop).
+(If the engine is running, do this quick enough so that the engine does not stop).